devcontainers-contrib/nanolayer/README.md

         }
     ],

-    # this command will be executed after the dependency feature list has been installed
+    # This command will be executed after the dependency feature list has been installed
     "install_command": "echo 'Done'",

-    # this command will serve as the default test command (should exit wth code `0` if your feature is installed correctly)
+    # this example test scenario checks the default options (empty options dict), each test_command should exit wth code `0` if your feature is installed correctly.
+    "test_scenarios": [
+        {
+            "name": "test_defaults",
+            "image": "mcr.microsoft.com/devcontainers/base:debian",
+            "test_commands": [
-    "test_command": "act --version"
+                "act --version"
+            ],
+            "options": {}
+        }
+    ]
 }
 ```